 Here are a few of options to help you work out how you will manage household chores:

 - no major household chores during work hours, but a quick clear-up or putting on a load of washing during your designated break times is allowed

 - schedule household chores/personal errands into your day

 5. Get out of your pyjamas

-Tempting as it might be to run your business while remaining in your pyjamas all day, getting showered and dressed for the work day ahead will help you switch to a business mindset and make you feel like you are actually working.
+Tempting as it might be to run your small business while remaining in your pyjamas all day, getting showered and dressed for the work day ahead will help you switch to a business mindset and make you feel like you are actually working.
 Getting dressed for business (it doesn’t have to be a business suit, just something that signifies to you that you are working on your business) will boost your motivation and productivity.

 6. Work away from home sometimes

-Having a home-based can be lonely and isolating at times, which can have negative psychological effects.
+Having a home-based business can be lonely and isolating at times, which can have negative psychological effects.
 Make sure you get out, interact and socialise with others.
 Depending on the task and how deeply you need to concentrate, there are times when it is more stimulating to work where there is a little noise and hustle and bustle in the background, and working at a coffee shop could just be what you need.